Kilburn White Horse

-However, Morris Marples in his 1949 book gives Thomas Taylor the credit for being the prime mover: a native of Kilburn, he was a buyer for a London provision merchant.
+Morris Marples in his 1949 book also gives Thomas Taylor the credit for being the prime mover: a native of Kilburn, he was a buyer for a London provision merchant.
 He seems to have attended celebrations at the Uffington White Horse in 1857, and he was inspired to give his home village a similar example.
 Thirty-three men were involved in cutting it, and 6 tons (6.1 metric tonnes) of lime were used to whiten the exposed rock.

 Nowadays a car park is provided below the white horse and there is a footpath ascending past it and crossing immediately above it.
 The image itself is now formed of off-white limestone chips, but the steep gradient of the hillside, especially at the horse's breast and forelegs, have led to slumping and retention boards have been fixed to restrain this.

+The cutting of the current Litlington White Horse in East Sussex during 1924, was inspired by the story of the Kilburn horse.

 The footpath offers a scenic view.
-The car park is located on a steeply graded minor road between Kilburn village and the Sutton Bank National Park Centre on the A170 road, and the best view of the white horse itself is from the Bagby road; benches are provided at the best vantage point to allow leisurely observation.
+The car park is located on a steeply graded minor road between Kilburn village and the Sutton Bank National Park Centre on the A170 road, and the best view of the white horse itself is from the Bagby road; benches are provided there to allow leisurely observation.

 During World War II the horse was covered over to prevent it from becoming a conspicuous navigation landmark for enemy bombers.